callawaycloud/Salesforce-Environment-Vars/README.md

 # Salesforce Environment Variables

-***WARNING:*** This package will soon be released as an [namespaced unlocked package](https://github.com/ChuckJonas/Salesforce-Environment-Vars/issues/3).
-I've you have already installed and want to stay up-to-sync with the latest improvements, there will be a manual migration process!

 A simple library for using Custom Metadata to manage simple Key/Value Environment variables + Admin UI.

 ![UI](https://user-images.githubusercontent.com/5217568/58003863-f841e400-7a9e-11e9-8e7a-27b710606086.png)

-*idea inspired by Ralph Callaway's work*
+***WARNING:*** This project has been updated to a [namespaced unlocked package](https://github.com/ChuckJonas/Salesforce-Environment-Vars/issues/3).
+If you have already installed and want to stay up-to-sync with the latest improvements, then please follow the manaul [migration process](https://github.com/ChuckJonas/Salesforce-Environment-Vars/blob/master/upgrade-from-prepackaged.md)!

 ## Install